 - How do you see your opportunity to grow and advance here?

-Once employees recognize the larger purpose of the change and the new behavioral norms, they can see where their specific goals and assignments fit into the organization’s overall needs.
-And then they’ll have the context to conduct their own analysis and decision-making, and to set aligned priorities.
+Once managers and the employees who report to them recognize the larger purpose of the change and the new behavioral norms, they’ll see where their specific goals and assignments fit into the organization’s overall needs.
+Then they’ll have the context to conduct their own analysis and decision-making, and to set aligned priorities.
 Employees will be able to refer back to the change initiative’s larger purpose and values to smooth out differences whenever their individual goals and the organization’s needs appear to be in conflict.

 Onward and upward,